getlantern/http-proxy/README.md

 ### When something bad happens

-With option `-pprofAddr=localhost:6060`, you can always access lots of debug information from http://localhost:6060/debug.
+With option `-pprofAddr=localhost:6060`, you can always access lots of debug information from http://localhost:6060/debug/pprof.
 Ref https://golang.org/pkg/net/http/pprof/.

-***Be sure to only listen on localhost or private addresses for security reason***
+***Be sure to only listen on localhost or private addresses for security reason.***